DalianisG/ansibleMultiVM/README.md

-# Vagrant Project with Ansible
+# AnsibleMultiVM: Automated Multi-VM Setup with Ansible and Vagrant

 This repository contains a simple example of a multi-VM setup using Vagrant and Ansible.
 The project creates four virtual machines (VMs) via Vagrant, which are provisioned using Ansible.
 On startup, a base role sets `vim` as the default editor.
 You can also install Docker Engine on the VMs while they are running using Ansible.